Jerry-Master/IDAO_2022/Data/README.md

 Another remarkable feature of the crystal is more than 90% of the crystals has exactly 3 imperfections.
 That creates the possibility to reduce even more the dataset.
 Because now there is a bijection between each crystal and 3 points in space.
 Which means that the problem is effectively one of classifying triangles.
 In the folder coordinates are the coordinates of each crystal defect in npy format.

+## Fractional coordinates

+Instead of representing the data as a 8 by 8 grid, we can also use the coordinates that are given by the structure itself.
+However, instead of using the cartesian coordinates, there are the fractional coordinates which are relative to the grid vectors.
+We can view this coordinates as normalised.

 ## CSV

 Right now there are 4 CSV.
 One given by the organization: targets.csv.
 And three created by us.
 The one given are the targets that we need to predict for the public dataset.
 They are values of the band gap of each crystal.
 We made an interesting analysis of the target reaching the conclusion that there are three main types of crystals, and within group, little variations are what make the difference in the band gap.
 This is the target histogram: